The 7 Best Note-Taking Apps to Stay Organized in 2022

 It’s just gorgeous.
 If you’re creative and like clean, modern aesthetic stuff, Notebook is the perfect note-taking app for you.
 The app saves your notes in 6 types of cards: text, checklist, audio, photo, sketch, and file.

 Each card has a unique color to better suit your project.
-From writing a text card, creating a checklist card for your grocery items, to recording a conversation or your own voice, Zoho Notebook can handle all of those.
+From writing a text card or creating a checklist card for your grocery items to recording a conversation or your own voice, Zoho Notebook can handle all of those.

 With its built-in scanner, you can scan documents and save them to your notes.
-You can take a picture, upload files to your notes at a glance.
+You can take a picture and upload files to your notes at a glance.

-It’s so easy and fun to use, you’ll obsess with it.
-Notebook syncs to the cloud and across your devices, you don’t have to worry about your cards.
+It’s so easy and fun to use, and you’ll obsess with it.
+Notebook syncs to the cloud and across your devices.
+You don’t have to worry about your cards.

 Pros